 ends of long threads, then "illuminate" them with a transmitter.
 They

 will resonate and therefore oscillate strongly.
 But the AC magnetic field

 inductor.
-This isn't radio broadcasting, this is transformer coils.
-When
+This isn't radio broadcasting, this is adjacent transformer

 the two resonators are weakly coupled, their fields are

 identical in phase, so this will cause "DC" physical forces to arise

 between the floating radios.
 Do they attract each other?
 Repel?
 Repel